RaspberryPiFoundation/editor-api/README.md

 ### Code Editor for Education

-Editor API provides routes for managing resources such as schools, school classes and lessons, as well as for inviting teachers and managing student account creation via `profile` requests.
+Editor API provides routes for managing resources such as schools, school classes and lessons, as well as for inviting teachers and managing student accounts via `profile` requests.